-- (12a) 'profiling' means any form of automated processing (...) intended to create or use a (...) profile by evaluating personal aspects relating to a natural person, in particular the analysis and prediction of aspects concerning performance at work, economic situation, health, personal preferences, or interests, reliability or behaviour, location or movements 1; - (12b) 'profile' means a set of data characterising a category of individuals that is intended to be applied to a natural person;
+- (12a) 'profiling' means a form of automated processing (...) intended to create or use a (...) profile to evaluate personal aspects relating to a natural person, in particular to analyse or predict aspects concerning performance at work, economic situation, health, personal preferences, or interests, reliability or behaviour, location or movements1; - (12b) 'profile' means a set of data characterising a category of individuals that is intended to be applied to a natural person;

-BE, RO and SE scrutiny reservation.
-BE, FR, LU, SI and RO would prefer reverting to the Council of Europe definition.
-COM reservation.
+BE, DE, ES, FR, PL, PT, RO, SE and UK scrutiny reservation on the definition of and further references to profiling.
+BE, LU, SI and RO would prefer reverting to the Council of Europe definition.
+FR would prefer to merge points (12a) and (12b); COM reservation.

-Information to be provided where the data are collected from the data subject 1

-In addition to the information referred to in paragraph 1, the controller shall2 provide 1a. the data subject with such further information 3necessary to ensure fair and transparent processing in respect of the data subject4, having regard to the specific circumstances and context in which the personal data are processed5:
+Information to be provided where the data are collected from the data subject1 the data subject2 with such further information 3necessary to ensure fair and transparent processing in respect of the data subject4, having regard to the specific circumstances and context in which the personal data are processed5: